MASCC Guidelines and Assessment Tools

 MASCC Oral Agent Teaching Tool© (MOATT)

-The MASCC Oral Agent Teaching Tool© (MOATT) was developed by the MASCC Education Study Group to meet an identified need for health care providers involved in education of patients receiving oral anticancer agents to provide comprehensive, standardized instruction.
-The MOATT provides a structured format to ensure all key areas of patient assessment and teaching are addressed.
-It allows for individualization of teaching and uses evidence-based tenets in pt education.
-The MOATT has been recognized as a useful tool – cited in articles, used in research and quality improvement projects, and as an easy assist in patient education.
-The MOATT is easy-to-use, well researched and refined.
-Available in several languages that were translated using the standard forward/backward translation process.
+The MASCC Oral Agent Teaching Tool© (MOATT) was developed by the MASCC Education Study Group to meet an identified need for healthcare providers involved in the education of patients receiving oral anticancer agents.
+The MOATT helps practitioners in providing comprehensive, standardized instruction.
+The MOATT provides a structured format to ensure that all key areas of patient assessment and teaching are addressed.
+It allows for individualization of teaching and uses evidence-based tenets in patient education.
+The MOATT has been cited in articles, used in research and quality improvement projects, and as an easy assist in patient education.
+The MOATT is both well researched and easy to use.
+It is available in several languages, translated via the standard forward/backward translation process.

 MASCC EGFR Inhibitor Skin Toxicity Tool© (MESTT)

-The MASCC EGFR Inhibitor Skin Toxicity Tool© (MESTT) was developed by the MASCC Skin Toxicity Study Group in 2008 as a tool to assist oncology health professions with the monitoring and reporting of dermatologic AEs in EGFRI-treated patients.
-The MESTT is an event-specific grading system that can be used to standardize assessment, optimize the use of EGFR inhibitors and enable researchers to conduct more informative, controlled studies in this patient population.
+The MASCC EGFR Inhibitor Skin Toxicity Tool© (MESTT) was developed by the MASCC Skin Toxicity Study Group in 2008.
+It is intended to assist oncology health professionals with the monitoring and reporting of dermatologic adverse effects in patients treated with epidermal growth factor receptor (EGFR) inhibitors.
+The MESTT is an event-specific grading system that can be used to standardize assessment, optimize the use of EGFR inhibitors, and enable researchers to conduct more informative, controlled studies in this patient population.